-The Basel II accord has been in operation in Europe only from 2008.
-The effects of the global financial crisis should probably not be attributed to any failings of Basel II as it was not implemented in the USA, which was the epicentre of the crisis (see, for example, Cannata and Quagliariello (2009)).
+The Basel II accord was in operation in Europe only from 2008.
+The effects of the global financial crisis cannot be attributed to any failings of Basel II as it was not implemented in the USA, which was the epicentre of the crisis (see, for example, Cannata and Quagliariello (2009)).

-The remainder of the paper is organized as follows.
+The remainder of the paper is organised as follows.
 In Section 2 we present the main ideas of the Basel II Accord Amendment as it relates to forecasting VaR and daily capital charges.
 Section 3 reviews some of the most well known models of volatility that are used to forecast VaR and calculate daily capital charges, and presents aggressive and conservative bounds on risk management strategies.
 In Section 4 the data used for estimation and forecasting are presented.
-Section 5 analyses the forecast values of VaR and daily capital charges before, during and after the 2008-09 global financial crisis, and Section 6 summarizes the main conclusions.
+Section 5 analyses the forecast values of VaR and daily capital charges before and during the 2008-09 financial crisis, and Section 6 summarizes the main conclusions.